robotics-88/open-drone-core/README.md

 ```
 catkin build
 ```
-Building may take a few tries before it succeeds. <TODO: Add link to Mid360/Livox setup doc.> On Decco, you may want to add `-j4` as an argument after `catkin build`, because sometimes the Orin overloads and building is slower if you don't restrict the number of jobs.
+On Decco, you may want to add `-j4` as an argument after `catkin build`, because sometimes the Orin overloads and building is slower if you don't restrict the number of jobs.

 ### Running the code
 Sim: